pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a if/else statement`:

 1. conditional statement
-2. conditional statement number 140
+2. conditional statement gap
-3. conditional statement if reference constant called quote is full quote
+3. conditional statement if expression text H E L L O text less or equals than [elementar_math_op]
-4. conditional statement if else gap
+4. conditional statement if else text H E L L O text

 #### Português